 1. Middle-Earth from The Lord of the Rings

-By far and wide the most popular choice, Middle-Earth was at the top of every list.
-Perhaps the most famous fictional world, Middle-Earth has everything from the wise and immortal elves to barbaric savages and a dark overlord who wants to conquer the world.
+Perhaps the most famous fictional world, Middle-Earth has everything from the wise and immortal elves to barbaric savages and a dark overlord who wants to rule them all.

 2. Narnia from The Chronicles of Narnia

-An epic world with fantastic creatures and fierce battles between good and evil, Narnia has it all.
+Narnia is an epic world full of fantastic creatures and fierce battles between good and evil.
 Just like Middle-Earth, Narnia has risen above the fantasy genre to find itself firmly lodged in classic literature.
 Narnia is a land where magic meets reality, one that has drawn in young and old alike over the past decades.

 3. Westeros from A Game of Thrones